tpiekarski/dz-utilities/README.md

 ### Render Statistics
 #### Introduction
 Renderstatistics is a work-in-progress plugin for collecting different rendering data.
 Following data is aggregated during rendering time and displayed in a pane.
+All this data is only stored in the current session and is not yet saved after closing DAZ Studio.

 #|Data|Description
 ---|---|---
 1.|Rendering Engine|Engines like 3Delight or Nvidia Iray
-2.|Amount of Nodes|Amount of all nodes in scene (at the moment it contains also invisible nodes) 3.|Date & Time|Just the date and time when the rendering was started 4.|Duration|The rendering time in seconds
+2.|Amount of Nodes|Amount of all nodes in scene (at the moment it contains also invisible nodes) 3.|Date & Time|The date and time when the rendering was started 4.|Duration|The rendering time in seconds
+5.|Rendered Image|The final rendered image

 ![Screenshot of Render Statistics](images/renderstatistics.jpg?raw=true "Screenshot of Render Statistics")